-Starting Colours to Grow From
+Starting Colors to Grow From

 The Copic Doodle Packs are an ideal point to grow from.
-They don’t cost the earth, you can pick them in your favourite colours and they will give you hands-on experience of the way the the pens work with each other.
+They don’t cost the earth, you can pick them in your favourite colors and they will give you hands-on experience of the way the the pens work with each other.

 The routes to grow your collection from this point are almost endless.
-You could explore more matching colours.
+You could explore more matching colors.
 With the green set, you could move up and down the G and YG scales, including different combinations of purity and light to add more nuance to your green masterpieces.
 As your collection grows, you will need to have a think about how you will organise your Copic Markers to best suit you themes.

-Alternatively, you could take a leap from this start with colour into skin tones.
+Alternatively, you could take a leap from this start with color into skin tones.
 Armed with your new knowledge of layering and mixing, there are many Copic Marker Skin Tones packs and combinations out there you could jump into.

-The Copic Colourless Blender
+The Copic Colorless Blender

 When you are new to the pens, you won’t necessarily need a Copic Colorless Blender.
 Any two shades of pen can be used to blend into each other, that’s what makes the pens such a joy to use.

 Simply layering different inks on top of each other will create some level of blend (even better if both layers are wet).
 Working lighter ink into darker ink will yield more subtle blends too.
 Experiment away, pushing and pulling that ink and seeing what the final result is.
 If you’ve got the right paper for Copic pens, you can really work the ink into each other and get lovely results.